wjzhengsh/blockchain/certificates.md

 ## Enrollment and registration by using the Fabric CA client
 {: #enroll-register-caclient}

-You can also use the Fabric CA Client to generate certificates and register a new identity with the Certificate Authority.
+You can also use the Fabric CA client to generate certificates and register a new identity with the Certificate Authority.
 The instructions below generate certificates by using your admin identity, then use those certificates to register a new client.
-For more information about enrolling by using the Fabric CA Client and generating certificates, see [Membership Services Providers](#msp).
+For more information about enrolling by using the Fabric CA client and generating certificates, see [Membership Services Providers](#msp).

 ### Enrolling by using the Fabric CA client
 {: #enroll-app-caclient}